hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-This is not the only disquieting familiar of Chuzenji.
+The town has other disquieting familiars.
-By the waterfront is *Hotel Lake Garden*, abandoned and fallin
+Further down the waterfront is the abandoned *Hotel Lake Garden* (ホテル・レイク・ ガ－デン).
+Two inexplicable guardians keep watch over the ruin: a frog and an owl.
+Their presence is melancholy and yet somehow comforting.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />